-56The original notation of Russell (1999) has been adapted somewhat here, partly in order to highlight certain aspects of the model structure and partly to ensure consistent notation throughout this paper.
-The ACI model we describe is termed a (1,1) model because the specification of φ_i in (35) below involves 1 lag of φ_i and depends on ε_i but not on any lags of ε_i .
+$^{^{61}}$ The original notation of Russell (1999) has been adapted somewhat here, partly in order to highlight certain aspects of the model structure and partly to ensure consistent notation throughout this paper.
 In the notation used here the model might be better described as an ACI(1,0) model (using ARMA(p,q) type nomenclature).

-57Note that we have been careful to define the $\lambda_m(t)$ so that they have left continuous sample paths and are thus predictable.
-The use of right continuous $\lambda_m(t)$ in the expression for the likelihood in (6) is incorrect and introduces an error in the evaluation of the log likelihood.
+62Notice that we have been careful to define the $\lambda_m(t)$ so that they have left continuous sample paths and are thus predictable.
+The use of right continuous $\lambda_m(t)$ in the expression for the likelihood in (6) is incorrect and introduces an error in the evaluation of the log-likelihood.